Home

 High-level overview

-There are few levels of memory management — Spark level, Yarn level, JVM level, and OS level.
+There are a few levels of memory management — Spark level, Yarn level, JVM level, and OS level.
 We will jump from one level to another and we won't discuss each of them directly, but it's worth understanding which levels exist so as not to get lost.

 Memory management high level